 - Yellowing of the skin or whites of the eyes (jaundice)

 Sometimes upper stomach pain can be confused with chest pain.
-Get emergency help or call 911 if you have chest or upper stomach pain with or without any of the following symptoms, which might signal a heart attack.
+Sometimes it can be due to a heart attack.
+Get emergency help or call 911 if you have chest or upper stomach pain with or without any of the following symptoms:

 - Pressure, fullness or tightness in your chest